InduwaraGunasena/Medibox/README.md

 Now you already know this is a device that reminds paticients to take their medicies on time.
 To fullfill this I identified several requirements as listed below.

-- ###functional requirements
+- ## functional requirements

   - **Device must remind the relevent doses on time:** The device will remind doses by using its buzzer and LED.
   - **Device should store the medicines under secure container:** The shaded sliding window is used to prevent the excessive light from entering the medibox.
 It has a DHT sensor to measure the temperature and humidity of the environment.

-- ###non-functional requirements
+- ## non-functional requirements
   - **The time should be accurately represent the current time:** To do this, the device update the time by usin NTP server.
 Also the user can also setup their timezone.
   - **The device should last long time:** The device uses several power saving mechanisms to save the power.
+The display will go to sleep after 1 minute from the last user button press.
+The microcontroller always go to deep sleep mode if there is no user interaction.
   - **User friendly device:** It has a simple design and a user interface in both physical and web based interface to interact with the device.
 Users can change and visualize everything using both interfaces.

 ## Components which I use